Nothing predestined Ludovic-Alexandre and Julien to such a career as they met when they were studying engineering at

 In 2019, Matches the Musical started its first Chinese Tour.
 And in 2020, their new show, Around the World in 80 Days (Le Tour du Monde en 80 Jours) opened at the Théâtre Mogador.
 It received a Molières Awards nomination the same year.

-Ludovic-Alexandre and Julien also have several new projects in progress: two original creations, Ave Maria (co-written with Matthieu D'Aurey), and The True Story of Ron Whitehead (co-written with Anthony Michineau), as well as adaptations of several movies and books into musicals, notably Humbug!
+Ludovic-Alexandre and Julien also have several new projects in progress: two original creations, Ave Maria (co-written with Matthieu D'Aurey), and Ron For America (co-written with Anthony Michineau), as well as adaptations of several movies and books into musicals, notably Humbug!
 (Scrooge!) adapted from Dicken's A Christmas Carol (book by Anthony Michineau) and A Foreign Field, presently in development in the UK after a first workshop at the Fortune Theatre in London in November 2018.

 In 2020, they join the pool of screenwriters for the new animated series Living with Dad, broadcasted on the TV Channel M6 in 2023.

 Alongside their work together, Ludovic-Alexandre has co-written in 2014 the book of Mistinguett, Queen of the Roaring Twenties (Mistinguett, Reine des Années Folles) at Casino de Paris Amusingly Magic (Drôlement Magique) (2015-2018) featuring the world-famous magician Alain Choquette at Théâtre de la Gaité Montparnasse in Paris and his last show The Memory Of Time (La Mémoire du Temps) for a Quebec tour and at Théâtre le Palace in Paris.
 In 2020, Ludovic-Alexandre has co-written the Disneyland Paris show The Disney Junior Dream Factory which opened in 2021.

 As an adaptor into French, Ludovic-Alexandre has adapted the book and lyrics of Legally Blonde (2012) at Théâtre le Palace in Paris, Oklahoma !
 (2014) and Jekyll & Hyde (2016).